E33EPUS/E33EPUS-s-ChatScreen/README.md

 - 📋 **Copy & quote reply** — Right-click a message to copy or quote reply
 - 👤 **Player head actions** — Right-click a player head to teleport or whisper
 - 🔔 **Preview & hints** — HUD preview at bottom-left; popup hints for @mentions, quotes, and system messages
-- 🔊 **Notification sounds** — Per-type toggles for system, @/quote, whisper, and public messages
+- 🔊 **Notification sounds** — Per-type toggles for system, @ / quote, whisper, and public messages
 - 🎨 **Themes** — Dark/light theme with customizable bubble color, text color, and corner radius
 - 🕐 **Time separators** — Timestamp dividers at configurable intervals